Aarif5856/automation-platform/case_study_growthco_agency_20250922.md

 - **Revenue Generated:** $25,000

 ## Client Testimonial
 > "We went from 100 leads/month to 1000+ with better quality.
 Our clients are thrilled with the results.
-The AutomatePro is a game-changer!"
+The Automation Solutions is a game-changer!"
 >
 > — GrowthCo Agency